staffanm/ferenda/doc/createdocrepos.rst

-The default implementation is generic enough to handle most cases, but you'll have to override other methods which it calls, primarily :meth:`~ferenda.DocumentRepository.toc_query`, :meth:`~ferenda.DocumentRepository.toc_criteria` and :meth:`~ferenda.DocumentRepository.toc_predicates`.
+The default implementation is generic enough to handle most cases, but you'll have to override other methods which it calls, primarily :meth:`~ferenda.DocumentRepository.facets`, :meth:`~ferenda.DocumentRepository.toc_items`.
 These methods all depend on the metadata you've created by your parse implementation, but in the simplest cases it's enough to specify that you want one set of pages organized by the ``dcterms:title`` of each document (alphabetically sorted) and another by ``dcterms:issued`` (numerically/calendarically sorted).
 The default implementation does exactly this.